Helias/WoWHead-PHP-Extractors/README.md

 First of all you must configure it by modify the data on "connect.php".

-Pay attention about the param '$start = "";' where you should put the entry where the tool start to compare.
+Pay attention about the parameter '$start = "";' where you should put the entry where the tool start to compare.

 To use this tool you can run the file php from terminal (suggested) or from web.